Silicon Valley Campus

 Pioneering a New Model to Diversify the Workforce

-Officially opening in Fall 2015, Northeastern University–Silicon Valley is based on a distinctive new model for higher education: educational hubs embedded directly in select companies across the Bay Area that offer sector-specific degree programs and research collaborations to benefit the entire region.
+Officially opened in Fall 2015, Northeastern University–Silicon Valley is based on a distinctive new model for higher education: educational hubs embedded directly in select companies across the Bay Area that offer sector-specific degree programs and research collaborations to benefit the entire region.

 These hubs will be located within partnering companies, such as IDT, and be open to learners and professionals across the region—a powerful way to boost workforce talent and promote innovation in high-growth sectors of regional economies.

 Silicon Valley is a globally recognized center of innovation, entrepreneurship, and growth, with significant needs for workers—particularly women and other underrepresented populations—educated in science, technology, engineering, and math.
 Northeastern’s unique programs, grounded in experiential learning, are customized to offer students the knowledge and skill sets that Silicon Valley employers need.